Fiserv/digital-disbursements-platform/docs/troubleshooting/idempotency-timeouts.md

-# Idempotent Timeout Handling
+# Idempotency & Timeout Handling
 > Only applicable to Direct Disbursemnt Merchants

-## Conclusive & Inconclusive Responses
+### Conclusive & Inconclusive Responses

 - When client makes disburse payment request, the response can be either conclusive or inconclusive
 - A conclusive response, is the one where client is sure of transaction status, Even if its declined.
 It includes,